AlgyJr/ios_guides/Table-View-Guide.md

 accessory view by setting the  [`accessoryView`][accessoryview] property on your `UITableViewCell`.
 You should be aware of the same performance considerations regarding the creation of `UIViews` per row when using this feature.
-Also note that if you want to handle any events from a custom accessory view, you will have to implement your own event handling logic (see how to propagate events below).
+Also, note that if you want to handle any events from a custom accessory view, you will have to implement your own event handling logic (see how to propagate events below).
 For more complex situations, you might opt to simply include this custom "accessory view"